gabrielng-rj99/CHOP/backend/store/store_reference.md

    - Expiring Soon: Within 30 days of end_date
    - Expired: Current date past end_date

-### Unit Management
+### Entity Management
-1. **Unit Operations**:
+1. **Entity Operations**:
-   - Units can only be managed if company is active
+   - Entities can only be managed if client is active
-   - Unit deletion requires:
+   - Entity deletion requires:
      - No active licenses assigned
      - Administrative confirmation
 2. **License Association**:
-   - Units can have multiple licenses
+   - Entities can have multiple licenses
-   - Licenses can be transferred between units
+   - Licenses can be transferred between entities
-   - Unit deletion unassigns licenses (not deletes)
+   - Entity deletion unassigns licenses (not deletes)

-### Category and Type Management
+### Category and Line Management
 1. **Category Operations**:
-   - Categories can only be deleted if no types exist
+   - Categories can only be deleted if no lines exist
    - Category names must be unique
-2. **Type Operations**:
+2. **Line Operations**:
-   - Types can only be deleted if no licenses exist
+   - Lines can only be deleted if no licenses exist
-   - Type names must be unique within category
+   - Line names must be unique within category
-   - Moving types between categories is not allowed
+   - Moving lines between categories is not allowed

 ## Validation Rules